-Romantic Things You Should Never Lose In A Relationship
+The 9 Romantic Things You Should Never Stop Doing In A Long-Term Relationship

 Lately, I've seen a lot of videos, memes and even full-length articles explaining the differences between a new relationship and a long-term relationship.

 And I have to say, seeing so many of these things has made me sick.

 At this point, we've trapped ourselves in a quest for finding love and “the one,” but we're also scared of “catching feelings.”

 And to top it off, we're constantly portraying long-term relationships as a kind of relationship where you're sitting — almost trapped — next to each other on the couch, losing all of the fun that a relationship should be.

 So let me just lay it all down right now for you.
 Here are all the things that DON'T have to stop when you're in a long-term relationship:

 There seems to be this train of thought that you only buy a girl flowers on the first few dates or within the first few months and you only magically show up with your guy's favorite food after he's had a long day when you first start dating.

 You know how special it makes you feel when your babe does something small and cute like that for you, so why would you let being with them for years stop you from continuing to make them feel that way?